sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 #### Distance

 The distance sensor only has a digital output, showing the distance to the nearest object in centimeters.
-To do this, the sensor sends out a high frequency sound pulse and determine the time it takes for the wave to bounce back to the sensor, as shown in the image below (https://www.tutorialspoint.com/arduino/arduino_ultrasonic_sensor.htm).
+To do this, the sensor sends out a high frequency sound pulse and determine the time it takes for the wave to bounce back to the sensor, as shown in the image below (Arduino).
 Since sound travels at approximately the same speed no matter the surrounding environment on Earth (temperature dependent, but we are not testing extreme conditions), the distance sensor can calculate the space between itself and the nearest object, thus outputting the digital number of the echo time.

 ![ultrasonic_sensor_radiations](https://user-images.githubusercontent.com/49326756/137359036-b37e4613-237c-45c2-8504-d426d8a1b41e.jpeg)